srinivasnemani01/fastapi_streamlit_test/README.md

 ### Build Setup in Windows

-Only first time you need to do
+(needed only one time to setup the environment)

 ```
 python -m venv .venv